-- 2. The Joint Venture Agreement dated for reference March 1, 2011, as amended by an Extension and Modification Agreement made March 1, 2014, a Second Modification to the Joint Venture Agreement dated for reference October 1, 2015, a Third Modification to the Joint Venture Agreement dated for reference March 1, 2018 and a Fourth Modification to the Joint Venture Agreement dated for reference January 1, 2019, between CWMI and BlueShore Financial, under the terms of which the Manager was established for the purposes of managing the Issuer's mortgage investments.
+- 1. The Management Agreement dated for reference December 1, 2021, as amended by an agreement made January 25, 2022, between the Issuer and the Manager under the terms of which the Manager manages the Issuer's mortgage investments and provides certain financial and administrative services to the Issuer.
 See "3.
-Management of the Issuer 3.5 Pacifica Joint Venture". - 3.
-The Demand Operating Facility Agreement dated, May 25, 2015, as amended, between the Issuer and a Canadian Schedule I bank under the terms of which such financial institution agreed to provide a demand operating lending facility to the Issuer.
-See "2.3 Development of Business - Demand Operating Facility". - 4.
-The service agreement dated February 1, 2020 between the Issuer and CWMIS under the terms of which CWMIS provides certain services relating to the sale of Preferred Shares.
+Management of the Issuer 3.7 Management Agreement". - 2.
+The Demand Operating Credit Facility Agreement dated, May 25, 2015, as amended, between the Issuer and a Canadian Schedule I bank under the terms of which such financial institution agreed to provide a demand operating lending facility to the Issuer.
+See "2.3 Development of Business Demand Operating Credit Facility". - 3.
+The service agreement dated January 1, 2022 between the Issuer and CWMIS under the terms of which CWMIS provides certain services relating to the sale of Preferred Shares.
 See "8.2 Conflicts of Interest".